rxi/vec/README.md

 ### vec\_foreach(v, var, iter)
-Iterates the values of the vector from the first to the last. `var` should be a variable of the correct type where the value will be stored with each iteration. `iter` should be an integer used to store the index during iteration.
+Iterates the values of the vector from the first to the last. `var` should be a variable of the vector's contained type where the value will be stored with each iteration. `iter` should be an int used to store the index during iteration.
 ```c
 /* Iterates and prints the value and index of each value in the float vec */